 Non fiduciary advisors include (but are not limited to) insurance agents, stockbrokers, and broker-dealers.
 They are responsible for meeting a new ‘Best Interest’ rule issued by the SEC.
-Under the Best Interest rule, non-fiduciary advisors are not required to put their clients' best interests ahead of their own.
+Under the Best Interest rule, financial advisors not acting in a fiduciary capacity are not obligated to put their clients' best interests ahead of their own.
 Potential conflicts of interest aren’t prohibited but they must be disclosed.
 In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest in some way.
 Additionally, once an investment has been made, the non-fiduciary advisor is not obligated to monitor it’s suitability over time.
 The Best Interest rule falls short of the Fiduciary standard.

 - - -

 Whether you’re looking for an advisor for the first time, questioning advice you have been given, or have been burned by bad financial advice in the past, we’re here to help you create a solid plan that helps you pursue your goals.
 To get started, just give us a call at 614-225-9400 or schedule a no obligation 20-minute discovery call using the button below.